HakaiInstitute/kelp-o-matic/docs/installation.md

 - New features
 - Security patches

-To update Kelp-o-Matic, you can use the following commands:
+To update Kelp-O-Matic, you can use the following commands:

 === "PIP"